 By going to university, your Sims can earn degrees that can propel your Sim into the career of their dreams.
 Better scores give you a better head start, so how do you achieve the top grades?

-In this Sims 4 university guide, we will tell you how to enroll into university, where to get distinguished degrees, and everything you need to know about getting a degree.
+In this The Sims 4 Discover University guide, we will tell you how to enroll into university, where to get distinguished degrees, and everything you need to know about getting a degree.
 If you're looking to join the secret society, look at our The Sims 4 secret society guide for details.

 - How to enrol into university in The Sims 4

 - How to get a degree in The Sims 4 university

 - Choosing whether to live on or off campus

 - Managing your Sim's course load

 - Go to class and be an active participant

 To apply for university, have your Sim use a computer and select "University", then click "Apply to Universities".
 Your Sim will then apply for a place at both University of Britechester and the Foxbury Institute.